JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Figured it out.
 If each of the junction boxes in a pair are in different existing circuits, then merge the circuits.
 Feh.
 That was in my original code, but I removed it at some early point.

+**09:13**

+Solving with the actual input data was taking way too long.
+I had to implement a faster algorithm.
+I'm just calculation all the distances and then sorting.
+New code is still solving the example correctly, but produces a result of 5292 with the actual input file and AoC says that is too low!

+Taking a break now.
+Probably for a week.